steven-barkley/Get-My-Hours/README.md

 I am sacrificing my future for my present.
 I work and gym but do not focus on my commits.
 I only need to do one line of writing and I neglect it.
 It's only what I deem most important but not what I treat as most important.

 I did no studies to on account of my poor sleep schedule and no focus at work consider setting up hours for a specific performance.

+I don't know what I am doing.
+I need to simply and execute ready practice that leads to real outcome.
+I am burning time.